7 Questions to Ask before Hiring an Ice Dam Removal Company

 2. “What’s your minimum charge?”

-Here at Ice Dam Guys® we have a 2-hour minimum, simply because we know that it’s next to impossible to complete even the smallest job in less time.
-Some companies have an even bigger minimum.
-Others know it will take at least two hours but don’t have a minimum, because they just want to get their feet in the door and their hands in your wallet.
-We lose a lot of jobs due to our two-hour minimum, but that’s ok.
-If their expectation is that their job can be done in less than 2-hours, those are completely unrealistic expectations.
+Here at Ice Dam Guys® we have at least a 2-hour minimum charge, simply because we know that it’s next to impossible to complete even the smallest of jobs in less time.
+Other companies know it will take at least two hours but don’t have a minimum charge.
+Why?
+Because they just want to get their foot in the door and their hands in your wallet.
+We lose a lot of jobs due to our minimum charge, but that’s ok.
+If their expectation is that their job can be done in less than our minimum charge, we know that those are completely unrealistic expectations.
 We’re in the business of exceeding expectations, not falling short of them.
 Being open and honest up-front is the very best way to begin down the path of exceeding our customer’s expectations.
+That being said, we will always manage expectations with a realistic minimum charge (and one that is adjusted as snow & ice conditions change).

 3. “Are you bonded and insured?”